Kalpna03/CODTECH-Task2/README.md

+## Objective

-#objective:To create a dynamic and user-friendly social media application that fosters community engagement by allowing users to connect, share content, and interact with one another through a variety of features such as posts, comments, likes, and follow.
+To create a dynamic and user-friendly social media application that fosters community engagement by allowing users to connect, share content, and interact with one another through a variety of features such as posts, comments, likes, and follow.
 The platform aims to provide a seamless user experience, ensuring privacy and security while promoting creativity and meaningful connections among its users.